Tushaar-R/Context-Aware-Crowd-Counting/README.md

 5.Clone this repository  ```git clone https://github.com/Tushaar-R/Context-Aware-Crowd-Counting.git ```
 We'll call the directory that you cloned Context-Aware_Crowd_Counting-pytorch as ROOT.
  # Data Setup
- 1.Download ShanghaiTech A Dataset from [ShanghaiTech A](https://www.kaggle.com/datasets/tushaar1ranganathan/shanghaitech-zip)
+ 1.Download ShanghaiTech A Dataset from [ShanghaiTech A](https://www.kaggle.com/datasets/tushaar1ranganathan/shanghaitech-zip)  Use the folder labelled part_A
  2.Download ShanghaiTech B Dataset from [ShanghaiTech B](https://www.kaggle.com/datasets/tushaar1ranganathan/shanghai-tech-partb/data)
- Note: In the ShanghaiTech A Dataset there is a part B dataset in it, however it's Ground truth maps have no been pre-processed in a suitable format to be taken as input for the code.
+ Note: In the ShanghaiTech A Dataset there is a dataset labelled part_B in it, however it's Ground truth maps have no been pre-processed in a suitable format to be taken as input for the code.
  3.Unzip/ Extract the Datasets before use.
  # Training
  1.In "implement.py" make sure to replace all paths used for the dataset in the code with the paths of the dataset in your server.